v-makoud/Azure-Industry-docs/azure-industry-docs/financial/risk-grid-compute-overview.md

 Risk model input data comes in several forms, the most common being Excel files or .csv files.
 These files are often restructured into formats more suitable for processing the risk model in later stages of the risk compute pipeline.
 A common technique for parsing and processing these files is batch processing with a grid of virtual machines (VMs) working together to reach a common goal.

-Azure Batch allows multiple worker VMs to run in parallel, as shown in Figure 2.
+Azure Batch allows multiple worker VMs to run in parallel, as shown in below.
 Processing data files and submitting results to machine learning systems or data stores are common tasks for the worker nodes.
 The application code run by the worker nodes is created by the customer, so almost any action may be taken in the batch job.

 ![On premises batch](./assets/risk-grid-compute-assets/01-on-prem.png)